Close

 3. Open any files (PowerPoint, videos, webpages) needed for the presentation.

-• If your PowerPoint has polling embedded, please make sure you, as the person screen-sharing the PowerPoint, are logged into the account shared by your ACC staff liaison.
-Inform the audience that you will use polling and inform them about how to participate.
+• If your PowerPoint has polling embedded, inform the audience that you will use polling and inform them about how to participate.

 5. Welcome attendees and introduce the program and speakers.
 Decide in advance if speakers will self-introduce.